About

 Other stuff

-When I’m not in front of a computer I do have somewhat of a life.
+When I'm not in front of a computer, I have somewhat of a life.
 My wife and I love to ski.
 I enjoy(ed) riding motorcycles.
-Both of these activities seem more and more infrequent as we spend our time hanging out with our daughter.
-She’s worth it.
-I love the Pacific Northwest.
-I dig the vibe.
-The trees, the gray, the ocean, and the mountains are all why I like to call this part of the country home.
+Both activities seem more and more infrequent as we spend our time hanging out with our daughter.
+She's worth it.
+Our weeknights and weekends are consumed by her sporting events.

 I'm pretty much Apple everything for both work and play.
 I actually started on PCs, but nearly the entire design world was running Macs when I got into it all, so I switched and never looked back.

 Anywhoo, congrats if you made it this far.
-I’ll shut up now.
+I'll shut up now.
 I should probably be writing code rather than goofing around on my blog.
-I’ll try to use this site to help others out on their journey.
+I'll try to use this site to help others on their journey.
 Head over to the blog for that.
 Thanks for stopping by.

 Stay wild, my friends.